cerebral/cerebral/packages/cerebral-provider-http/README.md

 ### Install

-Put "cerebral-provider-http": "next" in package.json and do.
+This is still alpha but to test the bleeding edge.

-`npm install cerebral-provider-http@next`
+`npm install cerebral-provider-http@next --save`

-**NOTE**: If you need to update to a later @next release than execute the npm install again.
+**NOTE**: If you need to update to a later @next release than execute above command again.

 ### Instantiate